lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 **H4a: A significant amount of first-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence**, and

-**H4b: A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence** are both supported by this task's analysis, meaning that neither choice given was actually correct when its confidence score was low (Although NB the second-choice caveat as referred to also in H5b right below).
+**H4b: A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence** are both supported by this task's analysis, meaning that neither choice given was actually correct when its confidence score was low (although, NB the second-choice caveat as referred to also in H5b right below).

 **H5a: A significant amount of first-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states high prediction confidence**, however, was not supported.
 This means that CLIP3 typically gave a correct first-choice classification in those cases where it stated a high confidence.

 **H5b: A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states high prediction confidence** was supported.
-However, as mentioned already, this does not necessarily imply poor performance (which would contradict H5a in a way).
+However, as mentioned already, this does not necessarily imply poor performance (which would contradict H5a, in a way).
 While the results might partially consist of poor performance scores, a substantial part of second-choice 'incorrect' answers are because there is no correct one.
 However, the model always needed to give one.
 For ideas on further analysis, please see H2, H3.

 ## Future directions
 Performing a similar mixed-methods analysis on the prediction results made by CLIP1 and CLIP2 each, and then comparing all three runs could bring valuable insight into which features in particular had the most profound effect on the correspondence of the actual category and the one predicted.
 This could be in both directions: which specs increase the model's 'correctness' significantly, and are there perhaps any that we had predicted to be effective, but ended up making no to little difference?

 For the overview collected for H4a/b, it could be directly applicable to get more information on the patterns in the 0-1 category.
 Close-reading analysis could provide directions for specification alterations to get the result to 'flip' to 1-0 or 1-1.
-The correct second-choice classification might be a very useful lead for a relatively low-effort boost (compared with, for example, the 0-0 case).<br>
+The correct second-choice classification might be a very useful lead for a relatively low-effort boost (compared with the 0-0 case).<br>
 The evidence collected for H4a/b being true aligns with the low certainty levels given by CLIP3 for the classification instances in the 'Low-confidence' subset.
 Also in the light of this, we would expect the opposite tendency in the 'High-confidence' subset.

 Based on observation from the close-reading analysis, it might be beneficial to redefine the 'Architecture' category.
 Images often fall between this and other categories (particularly 'Mathematics/Geometry/Astronomy' - building plan v 'generic' geometric drawing, as opposed to a hand-drawn column or building).
 One option might be to re-name the category and revise its keywords, so that it doesn't include any plans.
-Another one could be to split it between 'Mathematics/Geometry/Astronomy', 'Botany', 'Miscellaneous/Other', ...).
+Another one could be to split it between 'Mathematics/Geometry/Astronomy', 'Botany', 'Miscellaneous/Other', ...

 As already mentioned in the analysis included in the H1 part, it might be useful to investigate the relationship between a prediction's certainty score and its actual correctness.